eventespresso/event-espresso-core/README.md

 2. UI/UX issues may be considered a bug but not if it requires a major change in design.
 Feel free to report things you find confusing or needing improvement but if we consider it a feature we will not be "fixing" anything in alpha or beta.
 3. Report your issue as clearly as possible.
 By "clear" we mean:

 	i.
-Specify the branch this occured in.
+Specify the branch this occurred in.

 	ii.
 Be specific about the steps you took to reproduce.